williamberman/dynamic-optimizer/README.md

 optimization is close to correct but not exact; the optimization can be made more general.

-Example - optimizing the fibonacci sequence with dynamic programming:
+Example - optimizing the Fibonacci sequence with dynamic programming:

 ```racket
 > (enable-optimizer-plugin! make-bottom-up-constant-space-procedure)